-You may have read my post entitled The Big FAT Lie, so now you know the importance of eating fat for weight loss, blood sugar stability, disease prevention, mental focus and overall health.
-This post is intended to give you some practical, simple ways to start incorporating healthy fats into your day to day meals and snacks instead of just chomping on a stick of butter (okay, that’s gross.)
-Here are five ways to begin doing that:
+You may have read, The Big FAT Lie, and now know the importance of eating fat for weight loss, blood sugar stability, disease prevention, mental focus and overall health and energy.
+This post is intended to give you some practical, simple ways to start incorporating healthy fats into your day-to-day meals and snacks…instead of just chomping on a stick of butter (that’s one way to do it, but maybe not the most pleasant!)

 2) Buy full-fat products.
-Yogurt, cottage cheese, salad dressing, ice cream (not that I’m promoting it, but a little bit of the real stuff is better than a little or a lot of the fake stuff!).
+Yogurt, cottage cheese, salad dressing, ice cream (not that I’m recommending it, but a little bit of the real stuff is better than a little or a lot of the fake stuff!).
 Question EVERYTHING.
 (What IS fat-free cheese, anyway???)
-When in doubt, check the ingredient list and if you see sugar, high fructose corn syrup, aspartame, xylitol or any other words you can’t pronounce, put it back on the shelf as fast as you can and grab a simpler version.
+When in doubt, check the ingredient list and if you see sugar, high fructose corn syrup, aspartame, erythritol …or any other words you can’t pronounce: Put it back on the shelf as fast as you can and grab a simpler version!

 4) Use healthy oils.
 Stay away from corn oil, safflower oil, vegetable oil and even canola oil (unless it’s organic or cold or expeller-pressed).
-Use healthy oils, such as olive oil (check out my favorite olive oil!) and coconut oil.
-And of course, don’t forget to use our false offender, butter (which isn’t exactly an oil, but I had to throw it in here again ;)).
+Use healthy oils, such as olive oil and coconut oil.
+And of course, don’t forget to use the beloved butter (which isn’t exactly an oil, but I had to throw it in here again ;)).